Laver Close, Nottingham, Nottinghamshire NG5 7LS

 Geography

-Geography Lead- Miss B Sharp
+Geography Lead- Miss Ife

 Geography is a valued part of a broad and enriched curriculum, which inspires children to be curious and appreciative about the world around them.
 The subject explores the relationship between the Earth and its people through the study of place, space and environment.
 Through high-quality lessons, pupils learn about their own locality, whilst becoming aware of and developing knowledge and understanding of the world beyond their own environment.